Joey Barton: Manchester City

 In May 2005, Barton broke a 35-year-old pedestrian's leg while driving his car through Liverpool city centre at 2 am.
 In the summer of 2005, Barton was sent home from a pre-season tournament in Thailand after assaulting a 15-year-old Everton supporter who had provoked Barton by verbally abusing him and kicking his shin.
 Barton had to be restrained from attacking the boy further by teammate Richard Dunne.
 Barton underwent anger management therapy at the order of City manager Stuart Pearce and paid £120,000 in club fines.
 In the autumn of 2005, Barton began a seven-day programme of behavioural management at the Sporting Chance Clinic, a charity set up to help troubled sportsmen and women.

 Barton handed in a written transfer request in January 2006, which the club rejected.
-The following day, they also rejected a verbal offer for Barton from Middlesbrough, with Stuart Pearce stating that a deal could still be made to keep him at the club.
+The following day, they also rejected a verbal offer for Barton from Middlesbrough.
 During the following week, Barton said that he had been "a little bit impetuous" in making such a request and agreed to begin negotiations on a new contract at City.
 He was rewarded with a new four-year deal, which he signed on 25 July, ending speculation about his future.

 Barton's behaviour appeared to improve after his participation at the Sporting Chance Clinic.
 However, on 30 September 2006, television cameras captured Barton exposing his backside to Everton fans, following City's injury-time equaliser in a match at Goodison Park.
 Barton had received abuse from Everton supporters throughout the match and the gesture has since been described as "light-hearted" and "inoffensive" by people involved in football.
 Merseyside Police looked into the incident, but announced in October that no further action would be taken, although Barton was fined £2,000 for bringing the game into disrepute and warned about his future conduct by The Football Association.

 In November 2006, Barton was involved in a memorable goal celebration.
 After scoring for Manchester City against Fulham, striker Bernardo Corradi ran to the corner flag, followed by teammate Joey Barton.
 Corradi proceeded to remove the corner flag and "knight" the kneeling Barton.
 In December 2006, Barton received the second red card of his career, for a late two-footed tackle on Bolton Wanderers player Abdoulaye Faye.